PBS Satellite Service: 2006–2018: The Fifth-Generation Interconnection System

-2018–present: The Sixth-Generation Interconnection System
+Diagnosing Issues with the NGIS

+Unreliable NRT Distribution

-In June 2015, the CPB began to consider options for the sixth generation of PBS’s interconnection system, known at the time as "v6".
+In June 2015, the CPB began to consider options for the sixth generation of PBS's interconnection system, known at the time as "v6".
 To help consider their options, they commissioned the help of Cognizant Technology Solutions to come up with a new cost-effective solution to improve the Public Television Interconnection System.
 A report discussing the proposed model for the sixth generation of the interconnection system was published in November 2015.
 Included in this report were the results of interviews with twelve public television stations, who were chosen as a representative sample of all public television stations; these stations were asked about their satisfaction with the fifth generation interconnection system, the NGIS (referenced in the report, and hereafter, as "v5").
 Two-thirds of interviewed stations, eight out the chosen twelve, expressed dissatisfaction with the current version of the interconnection system.
 Overall, according to these stations, the v5 system was able to "effectively" distribute live and near-live content, but as for NRT content, this was where the v5 system failed.
-NRT program feeds were not "reliable" nor were they "consistent," and because of this, there were "many" stations, according to the report, that did not "fully adopted v5"; two stations that were interviewed "did not use the v5 system at all".
+NRT program feeds were not "reliable" nor were they "consistent," and because of this, there were "many" stations, according to the report, that did not "fully [adopt] v5"; two stations that were interviewed "did not use the v5 system at all".
 Indeed, the delivery of NRT content was the biggest problem with the v5 system, with 90% of stations (based on the representative sample size described earlier) agreeing that receiving NRT content was problematic.
+While the v5 system excelled in delivering live content, it made up very little of the content distributed by the system, only 20%.
+For NRT content, stations looked for alternatives, such as using FTP (File Transfer Protocol) for content sharing, using other media movement software, or coming up with their own alternatives.
+Additionally, the Cognizant report cited three reasons as to why v5 was not widely adopted: